weatherapp-vlada/weatherapp-back/README.md

   - [ ] Add Redis for caching (and replace PgBoss with `@nestjs/bull`?)
   - [ ] Outbox pattern and resilience
 - Frontend
-  - [ ] Implement Frontend in NextJS (D3.js for some graph visualization)
+  - [o] Implement Frontend in NextJS (D3.js for some graph visualization)
   - [ ] Add GraphQL Backend for frontend?
 Replace REST API on microservices with GraphQL?

 # Starting app locally